-The food walk is an annual event that takes us to small local eateries that have been in operation for several decades, in the Mylapore shopping market.
+As a matter of fact, the food walk is an annual event that takes us to small local eateries that have been in operation for several decades, in the Mylapore shopping market.
 These eateries predominantly offer hot South Indian snack items.
 It is conducted by local volunteers over two days, between 4 pm and 6 pm.
 It is a free tour and one only pays for the food one wishes to eat in these places.
-And one will never be able to get food at rates cheaper than at these places.
+Further, one will never be able to get food at rates cheaper than at these places.

 Following are some of the reputed eateries in the food walk event in Mylapore.

 One of oldest eateries, Rayar’s Cafe or Rayar’s Mess was started in 1935, in a hut, in Kutchery Road, Mylapore.
 Currently it is situated in Arundale Street, off Kutchery Road.
 It is still a small place and only 16 persons can be seated at any point.
 The mess is open from 6 am to 11 am in the mornings and from 4 pm to 6 pm in the evenings.
 Saturdays and Sundays are very crowded and one has to stand in a queue even for takeaways.
 Snacks such as idli, vada, pongal and coffee in the mornings & adai, potato bonda, mysore bonda, rava dosai and jangri( sweet) in the evenings are available.
 Food is served in a banana leaf and prepared fresh & served hot.
 The mess boasts of celebrity clientele from its early days.

 Many actors such as MK Thyagaraja Bhagavathar, Nagesh, Cho, VK Ramaswamy & K Balachander were regular visitors during their time.
 The owners proudly mention that the late Chief Minister M G Ramachandran used to come for idlis and eat them seated in his car, even after he became the Chief Minister.